SUMMER ACADEMY ON THE CONTINENTAL SHELF

 Participants with special financial needs can apply for funding covering their participation fee, travelling costs, accommodation and meals throughout the week.
 Yet, applicants should know that the availability of such funding is in any event limited to citizens from developing countries.

 Booking arrangements for accommodation can be made upon request.
-Lunch, two coffee/tea and snacks, and training materials will be provided to all participants.
+Lunch, coffee/tea and snacks, and training materials will be provided to all participants.